core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A server that receives a legitimate GET request with the Observe Option, for which request processing is successful, SHOULD respond to this request and not suppress it, because the client is obviously interested in the resource representation.
 A server that adds a client to the list of observers for a resource due to an Observe request MUST respond to this request and not suppress it.

 A server SHOULD have a mechanism to verify liveness of its observing clients and the continued interest of these clients in receiving the observe notifications.
 This can be implemented by sending notifications occassionally using a Confirmable message.
 See Section 4.5 of {{RFC7641}} for details.
 This requirement overrides the regular behavior of sending Non-Confirmable notifications in response to a Non-Confirmable request.

+A client can apply the unicast cancellation methods of Section 3.6 of {{RFC7641}} to an ongoing multicast observe request.
+This can be used to remove specific observed servers, or even all servers.
+In addition a client MAY explicitly deregister to the entire group by sending a multicast GET request that includes the Token value of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
+In case not all servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used or the multicast deregistration request MAY be repeated upon receiving another observe response from a server.

 For observing a group of servers through a CoAP-to-CoAP proxy or HTTP-CoAP proxy, the limitations stated in {{sec-proxy}} apply.